isabella232/dynamic-media-classic.en-1/help/creating-offer-set.md

 **To edit an offer set:**

-1. To edit an offer set, display the offer set in Grid view or List view, and then select its **[!UICONTROL Edit]** rollover button.
+1. To edit an offer set, display the offer set in Grid View or List View, and then select its **[!UICONTROL Edit]** rollover button.
 1. In the Test&Target Offer Set page, do any of the following:

     * **Removing an offer** - Select the offer, and then select **[!UICONTROL Delete]** to remove an offer from the set.